ajfriend/uv_offline_test/readme.md

   Caused by: failed to lookup address information: nodename nor servname provided, or not known
 ```

-I've got an example repo with reproduction instructions at: https://github.com/ajfriend/uv_offline_test
+I've got a minimal example repo with reproduction instructions at: https://github.com/ajfriend/uv_offline_test

-Normally, I might not delete the `.venv` or delete the lockfile, but it would be nice to not be afraid of doing these things, especially since they do work for about 10 minutes, currently.
+(Normally, I might not delete the `.venv` or delete the lockfile, but it would be nice to not be afraid of doing these things, especially since they **do work** for about 10 minutes, currently.)

 This behavior was surprising/unexpected to me since things worked initially offline, but failed later in the day.
 I had to do some experimentation to determine that the threshold was about 10 minutes.
 (In at least one test, it happened after 5 minutes, so it might be variable?)